-- Add the pickles, the onion, salt and pepper and squeeze some lemon juice.
-Then add the mayonnaise (and parsley) and mix all together.
-Cover and keep it in the fridge until Ebi Fry is ready.
+- Add the pickles, the onion, Diamond Crystal kosher salt and freshly ground black pepper and squeeze some juice from ½ lemon.
+Then, add 4 Tbsp Japanese Kewpie mayonnaise (and chopped parsley) and mix all together.
+Cover and keep it in the fridge until the Ebi Fry is ready.

-- Season the prawn with salt and pepper.
+- Season 1 lb prawn with Diamond Crystal kosher salt and freshly ground black pepper.

-- Dredge the prawns with flour, and then beaten egg (I do not dilute the egg mixture, but you can do so with 1 Tbsp of water or milk).
-Next you usually go to Panko, but for Ebi Fry, you double dredge with flour and egg.
-So after the egg, you go back to flour, then egg, and finally panko.
+- Dredge the prawns with ½ cup all-purpose flour (plain flour), and then 3 large eggs (50 g each w/o shell), beaten.
+(I do not dilute the egg mixture, but you can do so with 1 Tbsp of water or milk.)
+Next, you usually go to panko, but for Ebi Fry, you double dredge with flour and egg.
+So after the egg, you go back to the flour and then the beaten egg a second time.
+Finally, coat in 2 cups panko (Japanese breadcrumbs).
 Don’t forget to shake off the excess.

-- Gently put 2–3 prawns in oil and deep fry them for about 2.5 minutes, or until golden brown.
-Transfer Ebi Fry onto a wire rack or paper towel-lined tray to remove excess oil.
+- Gently put 2–3 prawns in oil and deep fry them for about 2½ minutes, or until golden brown.
+Transfer the Ebi Fry onto a wire rack or paper towel-lined tray to remove the excess oil.

-- Between batches, make sure to scoop up the bread crumbs to keep the oil clean and avoid the oil turning dark.
+- Between batches, make sure to scoop up the bread crumbs to keep the oil clean.
+These burnt crumbs make the oil dark.